This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 may include medicines to calm your stomach and stop the vomiting.
 You may need IV fluids if you are dehydrated.

-Manage your nausea and vomiting:
+Prevent or manage acute nausea and vomiting:

 - Eat smaller meals, more often.
 Eat small amounts of food every 2 to 3 hours, even if you are not hungry.
-Food in your stomach may help decrease your nausea.
+Food in your stomach may decrease your nausea.

 Follow up with your healthcare provider as directed: